pnp/blog/content/post/working-with-apis-in-power-platform-for-beginners.md

-**Type**: We want to use a **string** here (a string is a sequence of characters, that can include letters or numbers, but it will be recognized as a \"text\")
+**Type**: We want to use a **string** here (a string is a sequence of characters, that can include letters or numbers, but it will be recognized as a "text")

 **Value**: Here we want to define the value of this variable.
 In our case that means that particular information from this long JSON object.

 {{< image alt="JSON-value.png" src="images/blog/working-with-apis-in-power-platform-for-beginners/JSON-value.png" >}}

-We want the value of the property \"number\"
+We want the value of the property "number"

 Notice, that this JSON element consists of three different objects.
-We have the objects \"success\", \"copyright\" and \"content\".
-The object
-\"content\" contains an object called \"nod\", which contains two more objects called \"category\" and \"numbers\".
+We have the objects "success", "copyright" and "content".
+The object "content" contains an object called "nod", which contains two more objects called "category" and "numbers".

 {{< image alt="JSON-objects.png" src="images/blog/working-with-apis-in-power-platform-for-beginners/JSON-objects.png" >}}

-As stated earlier, we want the value of the property \"number\", which is located in the object \"numbers\" (which is part of the object
-\"nod\", which is part of the object \"content\").
+As stated earlier, we want the value of the property "number", which is located in the object "numbers" (which is part of the object "nod", which is part of the object "content").

 {{< image alt="JSON-nod-value.png" src="images/blog/working-with-apis-in-power-platform-for-beginners/JSON-nod-value.png" >}}

 Now we can tell our variable in Power Automate the exact location of the value we want to use in this variable.
-The expression to \"navigate\" to the value of this property looks like this:
+The expression to "navigate" to the value of this property looks like this:

 \`body('HTTP\_-\_GETnon')\['contents'\]\['nod'\]\['numbers'\]\['number'\]\`